<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<title>Most common laptop hardware problems</title>
+<title>Most common hardware problems</title>

 <pubDate>Thu, 08 Dec 2011 22:10:30 +0000</pubDate>

-<category><![CDATA[Laptop Tips and Tricks]]></category>
+<category><![CDATA[Tips and Tricks]]></category>

 <guid isPermaLink="false">http://www.laptoprepair101.com/?p=733</guid>

-<p>I&#8217;ll provide most common laptop failure descriptions and give some suggestions how to troubleshoot or repair the problem.</p>
+<content:encoded><![CDATA[<p>In this post I will summarize most common laptop hardware related problemsÂ and give some suggestions how to troubleshoot or repair them.</p>

 <blockquote><p><strong>Problem 1.</strong><br />

-Laptop doesn&#8217;t turn on at all.</p></blockquote>
+Computer doesn&#8217;t turn on at all.</p></blockquote>

-<p><img class="alignnone" title="Testing laptop adapter" src="http://www.laptoprepair101.com/wp-images/power-cuts-off/test-power-plug.jpg" alt="" width="450" height="337" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Testing laptop adapter" src="https://www.laptoprepair101.com/wp-images/power-cuts-off/test-power-plug.jpg" alt="" width="450" height="337" /></p>

-<p><strong>Problem description:</strong> When you plug the AC adapter into the laptop, there are no lights turning on at all.
+<p>When you plug the AC adapter into the laptop, there are no lights turning on at all.
 When you push on the power button, nothing happens.
 The laptop appears to be completely dead, makes no sounds, no indications of life.</p>

 <p><span id="more-733"></span></p>